An explanation of Mondrian's oeuvre by Michael Sciam

 A lonely and tiring path

 Is it therefore the words and ideas of men that distance us from God?
 In fact where the importance of words is emphasized, spirituality often becomes an oppressive moral rule.
-Here, perhaps this is one of the crucial points: can man’s spirituality be reduced to a set of moral laws?
+Here, perhaps is one of the crucial points: can mankind’s spirituality be reduced to a set of moral laws?
 The path that leads to God in a form free from dogmas, rituals and pre-packaged and often obsolete images has always been and still is a lonely and tiring path.

-With all due respect for certain institutions that are centuries old, I believe that making a moralistic use of God today is an abuse, an abuse and an exploitation of God.
+Nevertheless and with all due respect for certain institutions that are centuries old, I believe that making a moralistic use of God today is an abuse, an abuse and an exploitation of God.
 Every life situation would need special consideration.
 There are no certain rules that can be valid always, in any case and for everyone.
 This means relieving spirituality of the burden of a moral doctrine.
-It is nevertheless true that rules must always apply, and so the question arises as a relationship between what can change and what must remain, between the dynamic and the static, between the particular and the universal.
+It is however true that rules must always apply, and so the question arises as a relationship between what can change and what must remain, between the dynamic and the static, between the particular and the universal.

 When we speak in the name of God, we need a lot of humility and respect for other ideas of God that are worth as much as ours because all of them are only subjective representations of a probable but not verifiable objective entity.
 There is no way to establish when a certain idea of God comes close to the presumed objective reality, but there is a certain criterion to understand when it moves away from it and this happens every time a certain idea of God tries in every way to impose itself on the others.
 The distance from God becomes unbridgeable when, to this end, violence is used.